AbstractMenus/Docs/index.rst

   Open menu for some player without activators.
 ``/am reload``
   Reload every menu from menus folder.
 For full plugin reloading we advice you reload server.
+``/am serve``
+  Listen for files updates and reload menu automatically.
+Use it only while you developing menus.
 ``/var get <name>``
   Display value of global variable.
 ``/var set <name> <value>``